 - Cardio is only effective for fat loss in previously sedentary people

-- Long duration cardio becomes less effective the more we do it
+- Long-duration cardio becomes less effective the more we do it

 - Consistent bouts of cardio over 20 minutes make your body more effective at storing fat

-- High intensity cardio is generally much more effective for fat loss and improving fitness
+- High-intensity cardio is generally much more effective for fat loss and improving fitness

-General opinion these days is that if you want to lose weight, go for a long jog, cycle, or hop on the x-trainer for an hour.
-However, it been proven for quite some time that this an ineffective way to lose weight.
+The general opinion these days is that if you want to lose weight, go for a long jog, cycle, or hop on the x-trainer for an hour.
+However, it been proven for quite some time that this is an ineffective way to lose weight.
 This is because your body is very good at adapting to your lifestyle, in particular your diet and exercise.
 Therefore, the more cardio you do, the better your body becomes at using fat as fuel, and so it uses less and less each time.
 Now we have all heard of the “fat burning zone”, which states that you will burn predominantly fat if you exercise at a certain intensity (about 60%-70% total effort).
 While this has some scientific basis, the more cardio you do, the less total fat is being burned because the body is becoming more efficient at using it.

-Think of it like winning a lottery every time you do cardio, now wouldn’t that be motivating!
+Think of it like winning a lottery every time you do cardio, now wouldn’t that be motivating?
 The first time you might win 75% of $1 million, then, after a month you might only win 75% of $100.
-Now because fat is your primary energy source, your body starts to think it is very valuable and will therefore, store it more and more.
+Now because fat is your primary energy source, your body starts to think it is very valuable and will, therefore, store it more and more.
 Take for example a female Ironman athlete who trained on average 2 hours a day for 7 months, burnt a quarter of a million calories, and kept to a strict diet.
 Guess how much weight she lost.
-Only around 2kg’s!
+Only around 2 kgs!
 Now if only our body was that good at storing something useful!

 So what can we do to ensure we keep burning high amounts of fat?
 The answer is simple High-Intensity Exercise or HIE.
-High intensity can be classified as exercise that makes us breathe heavily, and after it’s finished, because we are using oxygen at a faster rate than it can be taken in.
+High intensity can be classified as an exercise that makes us breathe heavily, and after it’s finished, we are using oxygen at a faster rate than it can be taken in.
 Even just 30 seconds of HIE has been shown to be effective at building muscles and burning fat.
 Time frames of HIE can range from under a minute to an hour, but the longer you do it over 20-30 minutes, the longer you will need to rest, and the less time efficient it will become.
-20-30 minutes is a good duration, and can burn as much or even more fat than an hour of jogging.
+20-30 minutes is a good duration and can burn as much or even more fat than an hour of jogging.

-So now we know that HIE is better for burning fat, but how does it compare to long duration cardio in terms of fitness?
+So now we know that HIE is better for burning fat, but how does it compare to long-duration cardio in terms of fitness?
 You guessed it, HIE is better for that too.
 This is also due to your body adapting to exercise.
-As well as learning to use fat more effectively, it can also learn to use oxygen more effectively, which is in much shorter supply during HIE.
-HIE is often used by endurance athletes, such as marathon runners, if they have reached a plateau in their exercise capacity.
+As well as learning to use fat more effectively, it can also learn to use oxygen more effectively, which is in a much shorter supply during HIE.
+HIE is often used by endurance athletes, such as marathon runners if they have reached a plateau in their exercise capacity.
 The good thing about HIE is that there are so many ways and time schemes you can do it.
 From the classic Tabata training (20 seconds on, 10 seconds rest for 8 rounds) using only body weight, to the use of kettlebells, sleds, tires, battle ropes, basically anything that can get you breathing heavily in a short amount of time.